gupta-abhay/www/content/posts/2020-10-04-vit/index.md

  - Can we learn better with contrastive losses?
  - Will ImageNet be sufficient in these cases?
 Or will we need to scale larger?
- - Will batch dependencies come in to play?
+ - Will [batch / batchnorm dependencies](https://untitled-ai.github.io/understanding-self-supervised-contrastive-learning.html) come in to play?
 How will Linear BMM (batch matrix multiply) address these?
  - How can different contrastive methods adapt this __backbone__ out-of-the-box?